zouloux/signal/README.md

 # State Signal

-StateSignal is a Signal addon which holds the last dispatched value.
+StateSignal is a kind of Signal which holds the last dispatched value.
 A StateSignal can be initialized with a default value.

 ```tsx